-Your private hajj company should be able to present a number of package options to you for your hajj trip.
+Your private hajj company should be able to present a number of package options to you for your Hajj trip.
 It smacks of inexperience and disorganisation to explain hajj packages verbally without any written document or a brochure.
 Gone are the days when poor hajj arrangements hide under euphemistic expressions as: ‘early departure and return to Nigeria on a reliable airline, with accommodation in Makkah and Madinah very close to the Haram.’
 How early, how reliable and how close…?
-For early departures and return, pray, tell the exact date, and name the so called reliable airline.
-If indeed your accommodation is close to Haram the hotel should be not anonymous; mention the hotel!
+For early departures and return, pray, tell the exact date, and name the so-called reliable airline.
+If indeed your accommodation in close to Haram the hotel should be not anonymous; mention the hotel!

-For the first time in my life I boarded a flight, stayed for about seven hours in it, in the same position without movement; I would have reached my destination in 2 and a half hours.
-What was more painful, we had to pass through screening again, wait for another 40 minutes for the other flight to be made ready for boarding and then board a second time.
-You don’t need to ask me how I left during that period of uncertainty with the best airline in the world.
+For the first time in my life, I boarded a flight, stayed for about seven hours in it, in the same position without movement; I would have reached my destination in 2 and a half hours.
+What was more painful, we had to pass through screening again, waiting for another 40 minutes for the other flight to be made ready for boarding and then boarding a second time.
+You don’t need to ask me how I felt during that period of uncertainty with the best airline in the world.
 I was grieved and sad.

 Two days later I received this mail from Emirates (which I will reproduce in its entirety for its brevity and relevance to the point I’m trying to make) signed by no less a personage than Bruce Forbes, Vice President Customer Affairs:

 Without Prejudice or Admission of Liability